Become a Mentor

 Commonly Scheduled Activities

 The Mentor Program is for one academic year; starting in October and ending in May.
+During the fall semester, undergraduate students are carefully matched with alumni mentors based on commonalities in their personal and professional profiles.
 Pairs are responsible for investing and scheduling additional activities to facilitate the relationship, here are some suggestions:

 • Have lunch together to discussion the profession